Precursors, List 1 and List 2 Chemicals

 The indicated permit can be used both within and outside of the state of California once granted.

-You are required to acquire a precursor chemical permit for each precursor chemical to be used and there is a fee per permit.
+You are required to acquire a precursor chemical permit for each precursor chemical to be used and there is a fee per permit this permit i is not a board approval.

 What records should you maintain and for how long?